Language, Technology, and Culture in Sevilla

 Program Overview

-The month-long Spanish Language, Culture and Technology program in Seville aims to provide students with a first-hand overview of how language, art, culture, and technology coexist in Spain’s past and present.
+The month-long Spanish Language, Technology, and Culture program in Seville aims to provide students with a first-hand overview of how language, art, culture, and technology coexist in Spain’s past and present.

 Seville is the capital city of Andalusia, one of the most visited, culturally vibrant, and historically significant regions of Spain.
 Through immersion, exploration, and investigation, students will obtain a better understanding of Spain.